ZC Girls: Eye Rotation Technique (ERT)

 The second variation was known as the Eye Rotation Technique also known as ERT.
-This variation had the same EVE body but with a new head.
-The head had eye sockets inside, so that it could be opened to change the eyeballs to a different iris color.
-The dolls in this category included the following: Carol, a bank robber, dressed in a brown sleeveless leather jumpsuit, red leather coat and white clown mask; Risa, along haired redhead ninja in a blue vinyl vest and glittering body suit; Rosanna, a blonde Biker in a black leather jacket and slacks; Kathy, a black-haired nerd in a black dress, stockings, black leather jacket and pink horn-rimmed glasses; Rebecca, a redhead cowgirl in bluejeans, chaps, a red leather coat, western boots and hat; Muriel, an auburn sniper in a beige uniform with a bullet-proof vest and knee pads; and Queenie, a burlesque dancer with red highlighted black hair in a black and red corset with black lace-up boots and a mini crown.
+This variation had the same EVE body but with a new head, with eye sockets inside, so that it could be opened to change the eyeballs to a different iris color.
+The dolls in this category included the following: Carol, a bank robber, dressed in a brown sleeveless leather jumpsuit, red leather coat and white clown mask; Risa, a redhead ninja in a blue vinyl vest and glittering body suit; Rosanna, a blonde Biker in a black leather jacket and slacks; Kathy, a black-haired nerd in a black dress, stockings, black leather jacket and pink horn-rimmed glasses; Rebecca, a redhead cowgirl in bluejeans, chaps, a red leather coat, western boots and hat; Muriel, an auburn sniper in a beige uniform with a bullet-proof vest and knee pads; and Queenie, a burlesque dancer with red highlighted black hair in a black and red corset with black lace-up boots and a mini crown.